julioolivares/class-validator-to-open-api/README.md

 }
 ```

-### Complex Example with Nested Objects and Arrays
+### Advanced Example with Nested Objects and Arrays

 ```typescript
 import {